prismv/DB48X-on-DM42/doc/calc-help/constants.md

 Josephson constant.
 The Josephson constant is a constant of proportionality that relates the potential difference across a Josephson junction to the frequency of irradiation.
-It's also the inverse of the magnetic flux quantum.
+It's also the inverse of the magnetic flux quantum `ø`.
 It is exactly calculated by:
 ```rpl
     12 SIG  KJ='CONVERT(2*Ⓒqe/Ⓒh;1_Hz/V)'  UsKJ=0_Hz/V  UrKJ=0